EleazerO/EleazerO.github.io/Intro-to-lan.md

 <br>
 <br>

-**Question**
+**Question**<br>
-Complete the interactive lab attached to this task.
+.Complete the interactive lab attached to this task.
 What is the flag given at the end?

 ![ring](ring1lab.png)